What Is a Birth Injury?

 If you believe your child is showing birth injury symptoms, consult your doctor as soon as possible.
 An early diagnosis can help your child get the treatment needed to manage their condition.

-The Birth Injury Justice Team has developed a milestone tracking quiz to help families who may have concerns over their child’s development.
+The Birth Injury Justice Team has developed a milestone tracking quiz to help families who may have concerns about their child’s development.

 Take our free quiz now to check your child’s progress.